DanialArab/Plotly_and_Dash/README.md

    + Most HTML tags are provided as Python classes within dash
 + Dash offers two distinct component libraries:
    + dash_html_components library contains a Python component for every HTML tag like the first-level heading H1
-   + dash_core_components library offers higher-level interactive components that are generated with JavaScript, HTML, and CSS through React.js library
+   + dash_core_components library offers higher-level interactive components that are generated with JavaScript, HTML, and CSS through the React.js library

-here